 Risk factors are those that increase the risk of suicide attempts or death by suicide.
 Protective factors are those linked to a decreased risk of suicide.
-Knowing these can provide a guide for which risk factors can be reduced, and which protective factors can be strengthened through counselling.
+Knowing these can provide a guide for which risk factors can be reduced, and which protective factors can be strengthened through counselling.1 URL

-Watch the video lecture in the activities section below to learn about suicide risk factors and protective factors.URL: 1
+Watch the video lecture in the activities section below to learn how to conduct an assessment of suicide risk.

 Congratulations on completing Module 10 on Managing Suicide Risk!
 You now know how to conduct a suicide risk assessment, identify risk and protective factors, to assess suicide risk and plan action.